RobertGregg/CellularPotts.jl/README.md

 - Best way to implement gradient field?
   - How will the gradient act "inside" a cell?
 Will it be constant there?
   - How will cells update the gradient?
 Just at their border?
-- Should the cell age be tracked for division?
+- Should cell age be tracked for division?
 - What is the difference b/w Rect3D and FRect3D?
 - How to hook into Agents.jl?